becharabechara/open-webui-teams/wiki/index/initial-setup.md

 ### Models Tab

-- After deploying the custom functions for Azure AI, Lagoon, and Lagoon DDQ (see below), a list of models should be available.
+- After deploying the custom functions for Azure AI, BachByte, and BachByte DDQ (see below), a list of models should be available.
 - Configure visibility for each model:
   - **Azure AI Models**: Set visibility to `Public` or `Private` based on your requirements.
-  - **Lagoon Models**: Set visibility to `Public` or `Private` based on your requirements.
+  - **BachByte Models**: Set visibility to `Public` or `Private` based on your requirements.
-  - **Lagoon DDQ Models**: Set visibility to `Private` and ensure access is restricted to the `Lagoon DDQ` group (configured in the Users tab).
+  - **BachByte DDQ Models**: Set visibility to `Private` and ensure access is restricted to the `BachByte DDQ` group (configured in the Users tab).

 ## Step 3: Configure User Groups

 Navigate to the **Users Tab** in the Admin Panel:

 1. **Groups Tab**:
-   - Create a new group named `Lagoon DDQ`.
+   - Create a new group named `BachByte DDQ`.
    - Add the desired users to this group.
 2. **Model Visibility**:
    - Go back to the **Models Tab**.
-   - For the `Lagoon DDQ` models, ensure the visibility is set to `Private` and select the `Lagoon DDQ` group in the visibility settings to restrict access.
+   - For the `BachByte DDQ` models, ensure the visibility is set to `Private` and select the `BachByte DDQ` group in the visibility settings to restrict access.

 ## Step 4: Create Custom Functions